Four French children killed after train mows into school bus

 President Emmanuel Macron tweeted: "All my thoughts for the victims of this terrible accident involving a school bus, as well as their families.
 The state is fully mobilised to help them."

-Prime Minister Edouard Philippe and Transport Minister Elisabeth Borne were on their way to Millas from a meeting in the south-central city of Cahors.
+Prime Minister Edouard Philippe flew to Millas by helicopter from a meeting in the south-central city of Cahors.

+Transport Minister Elisabeth Borne and the head of the SNCF, Guillaume Pepy, were also on their way to the accident site.

 "It's a terrible event," Education Minister Jean-Michel Blanquer said, expressing "profound sadness".

-The security service for the Pyrenees area, where the collision took place, said the accident involved a train travelling west from Perpignan to the town of Villefranche de Conflent.
+The security department for the Pyrenees area, where the collision took place, said the accident involved a train travelling west from Perpignan to the town of Villefranche de Conflent.

 The accident is the third involving several fatalities on French railways in the past four years.

-In 2015, a high-speed TGV train being tested on a stretch between Paris and the northeastern city of Strasbourg derailed after hitting a bridge at 243 kilometres-per-hour, killing 11 people onboard.
+In 2015, a high-speed TGV train being tested on a stretch of the line between Paris and the eastern city of Strasbourg derailed after hitting a bridge at 243 kilometres per hour, killing 11 people onboard.

-In 2013, seven people were killed when a commuter train crashed in a station south of Paris.
+In 2013, seven people were killed when a commuter train slammed into a station south of Paris.
 A signalling defect was blamed for that crash.